 No wonder I was reluctant to talk to him!
 Especially since after every appointment I told my mom I didn’t like it and didn’t want to go back, and each time she said, “Just give it one more week.”

 But the therapist didn’t help matters by spending the whole time sitting stiffly behind his desk waiting for me to talk about things I wasn’t ready to talk about.
 I didn’t have any reason to trust him or believe he could help me.
 It felt more like I’d been sent to the principal’s office for misbehavior, even though I hadn’t hurt anyone but myself.

 Many years later, I was fascinated by a scene in the TV show Mad Men where Sally Draper chats with a child psychologist while playing the card game Go Fish.
-When I took the online course on Trauma-Informed Care for Professionals Working with Youth, I learned that this is what Dr. Sam Himelstein calls an INCRA, or Inherently Non-Clinical Relational Activity.
+When I took a course here at the Center for Adolescent Studies, I learned that this is what Dr. Sam Himelstein calls an INCRA, or Inherently Non-Clinical Relational Activity.

 Dr. Himelstein explains that an INCRA is “an activity to help take pressure off the youth so the relationship can develop organically.”
 Playing cards is just one example.
 It could be taking a walk, listening to music, or baking cookies.
 An INCRA is essentially any activity that helps build rapport with youth, takes the pressure off a tense situation, or helps them calm down if they’re triggered or traumatized.

 How INCRAs Can Help Build Rapport with Classes and Groups

 One of my colleagues was having a terrible time with a group of students who were resentful about being placed at the remedial level.
 Then she took them on a picnic.
 After they got to know her, and each other, they were much more cheerful about coming to class.